 “My grandfather didn’t really know where his dad came from,” Shane says.
 “His dad, who we knew as Frank John Willard, claimed he was from Fort Wayne, Indiana and was born in 1878.
 But I’ve had really good genealogists tell me that such a person didn’t exist.
 One genealogist told me he was a storyteller and another told me he was probably running from the law.”

 DNA can (sometimes) help identify an ancestor

 Shane’s friend Dwight Radford, one of the researchers helping him, told him to get his DNA tested.
 “I tested through Family Tree DNA, but I didn’t know what to do with the results.
 Then Dwight talked to Diahan Southard, who said to have my grandfather test at Ancestry, too.”
-In their Mentoring session, Diahan helped eliminate his grandfather’s maternal matches and identify 3-4 closer paternal matches.
+In their Coaching session, Diahan helped eliminate his grandfather’s maternal matches and identify 3-4 closer paternal matches.
 “She told us exactly which family line we belonged to and said we needed to do the genealogy to see exactly how we were related.”